-Breadth requirement courses:
+Breadth requirement - Core Areas:

+- · Hardware Systems

-Systems -Computer Architecture (CISC 662) -Operating Systems (CISC 663) -Computer Networks (CISC 650)
+- -Computer Architecture (CISC 662)

+- -Operating Systems (CISC 663)

+- -Computer Networks (CISC 650)

-Software
+- Software Systems

+- --Programming Languages (CISC 670)

--Computer Graphics (CISC 640) -Advanced Compiler Construction (CISC 672) -Artificial Intelligence (CISC 681)
+- -Advanced Compiler Construction (CISC 672)

+- -Artificial Intelligence (CISC 681)

+- Theory

--Theory of Computation (CISC 601) -Logic (CISC 604) -Analysis of Algorithms (CISC 621)
+- -Theory of Computation (CISC 601)

+- -Logic (CISC 604)

+- -Analysis of Algorithms (CISC 621)
-1. All students must take a graduate course in either

-- algorithm design and analysis (e.g., CISC 621) or in theory of computation (e.g., CISC 601). - All students must take four breadth courses, including at least one in each of the three areas. - A grade of B- or better is required in each of the four breadth courses taken to meet the breadth requirement. - Substitutions or satisfaction through courses taken at another university are permitted, but require written approval by the Graduate Committee.
+- 1. All students must take a graduate course in either algorithm design and analysis (e.g., CISC 621) or in theory of computation (e.g., CISC 601). - 2.
+All students must take four core courses, including at least one in each of the three areas. - 3.
+A grade of B- or better is required in each of the four core courses taken to meet the breadth requirement. - Substitutions or satisfaction through courses taken at another university are permitted, but require written approval by the Graduate Committee.

-C. MASTER'S THESIS
+C. Master's Thesis

-A master's thesis is optional; successful completion requires a combination of six credits of CISC 868 and CISC 869, which are included in the thirty credits needed for the M.S. degree.
-Students with a high GPA and/or motivation and ability to perform research are strongly encouraged to get involved in a research project.
+A master's thesis is optional; successful completion requires a combination of six credits of CISC 868 and CISC 869, which are included in the thirty credits needed for the M.S. degree Students with a high GPA and/or motivation and ability to perform research are strongly encouraged to get involved in a research project.
 One way to do this is to write an M.S. thesis.

 Admission to the master's degree program does not guarantee that a student can pursue a thesis since more students may desire to do a thesis than there are faculty available to guide them.
 A thesis student may obtain three credits of CISC 666, CISC 866, CISC 868 in addition to the six credits of CISC 868 and/or CISC 869 applied toward the M.S. thesis only if the areas of study do not overlap, as approved by the CISC Graduate Committee.
 The M.S. thesis student must still satisfy all other Department requirements.
-REQUIREMENTS FOR THE PH.D.
-DEGREE